Armed robbers seize jewels worth '4 million euros' from Paris Ritz

 Another employee said he saw a motorbike speed along a road at the back of the hotel after the break-in.

-Place Vendome, with its opulent window displays, has been the scene of several audacious daytime raids.
+Place Vendome, with its opulent window displays of jewellers and high-end watchmakers, has been the scene of several audacious daytime raids.

+Security had been boosted in the area, which also houses France's justice ministry, in 2014 after several daring armed raids on Place Vendome in which jewels worth between 420,000 and two million euros were seized.

-In March 2016, two robbers stole an estimated six million euros worth of jewels from luxury fashion brand Chopard after threatening employees with a gun and grenade.
+But thieves struck again in March 2016, when an estimated six million euros worth of jewels were stolen from luxury fashion brand Chopard by robbers who threatened employees with a gun and grenade.
 Three men were charged in connection with that heist.

 The French capital's most high-profile recent jewellery theft was carried out in October 2016 against US reality television star Kim Kardashian.